Swackles/riiul-api/readme.md

 #### How to add tests

-Tests are added into the same directory as the file that is being tested.
-For jest to pick up tests, they must be added inside a `__tests__` folder and end with `.tests.ts`
+Tests are added into the `test` directory with same path as the file that is being tested.
+Tests also must end with `.test.ts` extension.

 ### Build & Run